Radius of Convergence and Interval of Convergence Calculator

 What is the Radius of Convergence?

 The radius of convergence is a number \( R \) that tells you exactly where a power series behaves.
-For the series:
+For any power series of the form:

 $$\sum_{n=0}^{\infty} c_n (x – a)^n$$